 I used to go to a restaurant where all the waiters and waitresses wore ties — which they stuffed inside their shirts.
 Guess that’s observing the letter of the law and not the spirit.

-djhaisell Premium Member almost 7 years ago
+djhaisell Premium Member about 7 years ago

 I think I must be the only one here who likes ties.

-Snoopy_Fan almost 7 years ago
+Snoopy_Fan about 7 years ago

 I like ties, in moderation.
 They seem to makes casual days much more special.